GeopaymeEE/JavaBitcoin/README.md

 Replace javaw.exe with java.exe if you want to run from a command prompt.
 This will allow you to view log messages as they occur.

 In this example, the leveldbjni.dll file was extracted from the jar file and placed in the \Bitcoin\JavaBitcoin directory.
 Specifying java.library.path tells the JVM where to find the native resources.

+If you are using the PostgreSQL database, you need to create the Bitcoin database before starting JavaBitcoin.
+You do not need to create any tables or indexes since JavaBitcoin will create them for you.

+	CREATE ROLE dbuser LOGIN PASSWORD 'dbpass' CREATEDB INHERIT REPLICATION CREATE DATABASE bitcoin WITH ENCODING='UTF8' OWNER=dbuser LC_COLLATE='C' LC_CTYPE='C'